 Water Softener 5 Recharge / Regeneration Stages

 After a period of time, the resin beads get coated with hard minerals and need to be cleaned.
 The cleaning process is called "recharge".
 Recharging consists of five stages: Fill, Brining, Brine Rinse, Backwash, and Fast Rinse.
+Note: The times for each of these stages will vary.

 Salt dissolved in water is called brine.
 Brine is needed to clean the hard minerals from resin beads.
 To make the brine, water flows into the salt storage area during the fill stage.